sarathkainakary/BeMotivated/Pranav 1st.md

-"Be the reason for someone's smile."
+"Be the reason for someone's smile"